wp-plugins/geshi-source-colorer/readme.txt

 </p>

 == Creating own code layout ==

 This section should be a short how-to for creating your own layout style.
-<p>First take a look on the "layout.css" in the plugin directory.
+First take a look on the "layout.css" in the plugin directory.
 There are different sections:
 <ul><li>Each section descrips the layout of the different layout elements of the codes</li>

 <li>The other section descrips the "global" configurations of each element: